By Danni Levy

 Eager to explore it for myself, I embarked on a guided tour of a state-of-the-art gym within the IMVU platform.
-I wished I could look like my avatar, or at least do the splits like her!
+I wished I could look like the avatar in my online life for real, or at least do the splits like her!
 Was I impressed with the technology?
 Absolutely!
 Would I make friends around the world in a virtual chat room?
 That remains to be seen, but with corporates taking a seat in the meta-boardroom, we’d all benefit from opening our minds to the possibility of a VR world.

 “We’ve seen outfits being taken from IMVU and paraded on the catwalk at fashion shows as physical outfits”

-Who do you want to be?
+Who do you want to be in you online life?
 Try imvufor free at imvu.com

 Maura Welch is VP marketing for Together Labs.
 Prior to joining Together Labs, Maura directed and led marketing efforts and campaigns at TripAdvisor and was on the founding team for WeeWorld, a top 10 youth site and early social metaverse platform.